ZhangGe6/onnx-modifier/docs/update_log.md

 # onnx-modifier update log

+## 20221026
+- support scrolling to the last page position when updating model
+- support editing initializer feature

 ## 20220921
 - add argparse module for custom config
 - fix model parsing issue when the model is load in a drag-and-drop way